LuckyFeli/LuckyFeli.github.io/_posts/2022-02-28-Forest-Flare.markdown

 client: Myself
 category: Game Jam
-description: Our Entry for Brackeys Game Jam 2022.1 I worked on the different abilities the player has to use in the game and also on the saving system and movement system. link:href="https://lucky-toast.itch.io/forest-flare"> Link to the Game:
+description: Our Entry for Brackeys Game Jam 2022.1 I worked on the different abilities the player has to use in the game and also on the saving system and movement system.
+link: href="https://lucky-toast.itch.io/forest-flare"> Link to the Game:
 ---